search instagram arrow-down

 El Morro fortress in Havana during a tropical storm

-Redeemer: Someone who is a liberator, rescuer or deliverer
+Redeemer: Someone who is a liberator, rescuer, or deliverer

 ___________________

-The title of the new book I can reveal to you is The Redeemers Vow, and it follows the story of Luke Canfield through the 1970s, into the 80s, and early 90’s as he travels to South America, Cuba, Central America, and Haiti.
+The title of the new book I can reveal to you is The Redeemers Vow, and it follows the story of Luke Canfield through the 1970s, into the 80s, and early 90s as he travels to South America, Cuba, Central America, and Haiti.
 His training and work as a kidnap resolution specialist will extend to quelling communist insurgencies and eliminating the private armies of ruthless dictators.

 It is a thrill ride from page one.

 The Redemption Wall series follows the life of a young man seeking adventure who runs away from home at a very young age and is drawn into a private war being fought in Latin America and the Caribbean Basin.
 Living life on the edge, Luke Canfield goes up against drug cartels, communist insurgents, and brutal dictators who financed their violent criminal and political ambitions in part through human trafficking.
-A secret war that few people outside of the intelligence community were aware of was in play.
+A secret war that few people outside the intelligence community knew was in play.

 building in old havana